OmarAglan/ArbSh/README.md

 **Note:** This project is currently undergoing a major refactoring.
 The goal is to transition from the original C-based implementation to a new **C#/.NET PowerShell-inspired shell** with first-class support for **Arabic commands and full Arabic text handling (UTF-8, BiDi/RTL)**.

 This document provides an overview of the new direction and the status of the refactoring effort.
-The original C implementation remains in the `src/` directory for reference, particularly its i18n components which are being ported to C#.
+The original C implementation has been moved to the `old_c_code/` directory for reference.

 ## New Project Overview